 Olay’s Sensitive Skin unscented wash has been tested by dermatologists and more than 8,000 women a year.
 It’s designed to cleanse dirt and oil while leaving the skin supple.
 However, be aware that “unscented” in this case only means it does not have an odor.
 The label reveals that there is a fragrance which probably exists to disguise smells from the other ingredients.

 The Anti-Blemish Body Wash is best for oily, acne-prone skin because it contains salicylic acid to keep pores clear.
-But it’s also pH-balanced and lacks artificial dyes and drying alcohols.
+But it’s also pH-balanced and lacks artificial dyes and irritating alcohols.

 What if you’re sensitive to water so that showering or bathing is out of the question?
 That’s when you need Remedy Olivamine’s Foaming Cleanser.
 It’s a no-rinse solution that cleanses and moisturizes in one step.